DeepLearningForPrecisionHealthLab/scMEDAL_for_scRNAseq/README.md

 1. **Data Preparation:** Ensure your dataset includes a gene expression count matrix and corresponding batch labels (e.g., donor IDs, experimental batches).

 2. **Model Training:** Use the provided MEDL-AE code to train on your data.
-The model outputs reconstructed gene expression matrices and latent space representations with reduced batch effects.
+The model outputs reconstructed gene expression matrices and latent space representations from the fixed and random effects subnetworks.

 3. **Downstream Analysis:** Utilize the latent representations for tasks like clustering, visualization, or differential expression analysis to uncover true biological signals.

-By leveraging the MEDL framework, researchers can achieve more accurate and interpretable analyses of scRNA-seq data, effectively separating true biological variability from technical noise due to batch effects.
+By leveraging the MEDL framework, researchers can achieve more accurate and interpretable analyses of scRNA-seq data, effectively separating batch invariant from batch specific effects.

 ## Models
 * [AE_v4.py](https://git.biohpc.swmed.edu/s437576/armed_genomics_git/-/blob/main/models/AE_v4.py): Contains models including the simple AEC (Autoencoder Classifier), DA_AE (Domain Adversarial Autoencoder for fixed effects), and the DomainEnhancingAutoencoderClassifier (for Random Effects).